archway-network/cli/README.md

 new                                Initializes a new project repository

-accounts new [options]             Adds a new wallet to the keystore accounts get [options]             Displays details about an account accounts list [options]            Lists all accounts in the keyring accounts remove [options]          Removes an account from the keystore accounts balances get [options]    Query the balance of an address or account accounts balances send [options]   Send tokens from an address or account to another accounts balances [options]        Manage the balances of an account.
+accounts new [options]             Adds a new wallet to the keyring accounts get [options]             Displays details about an account accounts list [options]            Lists all accounts in the keyring accounts remove [options]          Removes an account from the keyring accounts balances get [options]    Query the balance of an address or account accounts balances send [options]   Send tokens from an address or account to another accounts balances [options]        Manage the token balance of an account

-config init [options]              Initializes a config file for the current project. config show [options]              Shows the config file for the current project. config deployments [options]       Displays the list of deployments, allows filtering by chain, action and contract. config chains use [options]        Switches the current chain in use and updates the archway-cli.json config file with his information. config chains export [options]     Exports a built-in chain registry file to {project-root}/.archway-cli/chains/{chain-id}.json. config chains import [options]     Import a chain registry file and save it to {project-root}/.archway-cli/chains/{chain-id}.json. config chains [options]            Chain management commands.
-The chain files follow the Cosmos chain registry schema.
+config init [options]              Initializes a config file for the current project config show [options]              Displays the config values for the current project config deployments [options]       Displays the list of deployments, allows filtering by chain, action and contract config chains use [options]        Switches the current chain in use and updates the config file appropriately config chains import [options]     Import a chain registry file and save it to the global configuration config chain-id [options]          Query or update the 'chain-id' in the config file (local or global) config contracts-path [options]    Query or update the 'contracts-path' in the config file (local or global) config default-account [options]   Query or update the 'default-account' in the config file (local or global) config keyring-backend [options]   Query or update the 'keyring-backend' in the config file (local or global) config keyring-path [options]      Query or update the 'keyring-path' in the config file (local or global)

-contracts new [options]            Scaffolds a new Smart Contract from a template contracts build [options]          Builds the contract's optimized WASM file, and its schemas contracts store [options]          Stores a WASM file on-chain contracts instantiate [options]    Instantiates code stored on-chain with the given arguments contracts metadata [options]       Sets a contract rewards metadata contracts premium [options]        Sets a contract premium flat fee for a contract contracts execute [options]        Executes a transaction in a contract contracts migrate [options]        Runs a contract migration contracts query balance [options]  Access the bank module to query the balance of contracts contracts query smart [options]    Queries a single smart contract contracts query [options]          Display help for the contracts query command.
+contracts new [options]            Scaffolds a new Wasm smart contract from a template contracts build [options]          Builds the smart contracts optimized Wasm file along with its schemas contracts store [options]          Stores a Wasm file on-chain contracts instantiate [options]    Instantiates code stored on-chain with the given arguments contracts metadata [options]       Sets a smart contracts rewards metadata contracts premium [options]        Sets the smart contract premium flat fee contracts execute [options]        Executes a transaction in a smart contract contracts migrate [options]        Runs a smart contract migration contracts query balance [options]  Access the bank module to query the balance of smart contracts contracts query smart [options]    Queries a single smart contract

 rewards query [options]            Queries the outstanding rewards for a specific account or address rewards withdraw [options]         Withdraws rewards for a specific account